uwegeercken/datagenerator2/README.md

 # datagenerator2
 The datagenerator tool allows to generate random data.

-The tool requires a yaml file  to generate.which contains various configuration attributes plus a numeric value which defines how many rows of data
+The tool requires a yaml file which contains various configuration attributes, plus a numeric value which defines how many rows of data to generate.

 ## Features
 - select random values from word lists